 The secretary of the board is a role that provides the Board of Directors with accountability.
 The secretary of the official scheduler, organizer, and minutes coordinator.
 This isn't your traditional "secretary."
-In fact, quite the opposite.
-The secretary is their to provide a voice and opinion on important matters as they relate to the company's future direction.
+The secretary is there to provide a voice and opinion on important matters as they relate to the company's future direction.

 Get in touch with Angel Kings today to begin investing in top startups and early-stage companies.